-Notably, for a passive implant that does not state a "wait" period in the Instructions for Use (IFU) or MRI labeling, there is no need to delay the MRI examination for the patient.
+Importantly, for a passive implant that does not state a "wait" period in the Instructions for Use (IFU) or MRI labeling, there is no need to delay the MRI examination for the patient.
+To date, very few passive implants indicate a wait period in the MRI labeling.